Babbitt (noun)

 blatherskite (noun)

 A person who talks at great length without making much sense.
-(OD)
+(NOA)

 blithe (adjective)

 Showing a casual and cheerful indifference considered to be callous or improper.
-(OD)
+(NOA)

 Lacking due thought or consideration; casual, heedless.
 Of a happy lighthearted character or disposition.
 (MW)